cristianciula/swag-labs-test-automation/README.md

 This is my very first test automation project using Java and Selenium Webdriver.
 It was created during my "Test Automation Course" at "Scoala Informala de IT" as a final project.

-Framework: Selenium, Java, Junit
+- Framework: Selenium, Java, Junit
-Design: Page Object Model (POM)
+- Design: Page Object Model (POM)
-Parallel Execution: NO
+- Parallel Execution: NO
-Test Execution Reporting:
+- Execution Reporting:
   - Console: YES
   - XML: NO
   - HTML: NO